There’s a lot to love about Lisbon.

 7. Tasca do Paulinho

 We arrived early in Almada so we could explore the area before proceeding to Ponto Final.
-There doesn’t seem to be much in Almada but we did find this strip with a few restaurants.
+There doesn’t seem to be much in Almada but we did find this strip with a few restaurants serving traditional Portuguese food.

 We were saving our appetite for Ponto Final so we wanted to find a place where we could sit and listen to music over light tapas and beer.
 A quick google search led us to Tasca do Paulinho.

-Tasca do Paulinho is a traditional Portuguese restaurant that serves classic dishes like caldo verde, bifana, and prego.
+Tasca do Paulinho is a traditional restaurant that serves Portuguese food favorites like caldo verde, bifana, and prego.
 We didn’t want to have anything too heavy so we ordered a couple of tapas dishes, starting with this bowl of seasoned olives.

 Our second tapas dish was this tasty personal pan of Bulhão Pato mushrooms.
 It’s the vegan take on a Portuguese dish made with clams and white wine.